An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Translation Estimation

 \section{Translation Estimation}

-Whatever point or line features, the constraints about the translation will be linear when rotation is known.
-To build a linear constraint for translation with points and lines together, at least three frames should be considered.
+For both point features and line features, the constraints on translation will be linear when the rotation is known.
+To build a linear constraint for translation using both points and lines, at least three frames should be considered.
 We set the general form of the constraint of translation among three frames as

-where $\bold{B}$, $\bold{C}$, and $\bold{D}$ denote coefficient matrix defined by rotations and feature correspondences, $^G\bold{t}_0$, $^G\bold{t}_1$, and $^G\bold{t}_2$ denote the global translation about frame $0$, $1$, and $2$ respectively.
+where $\bold{B}$, $\bold{C}$, and $\bold{D}$ denote coefficient matrices defined by rotations and feature correspondences, $^G\bold{t}_0$, $^G\bold{t}_1$, and $^G\bold{t}_2$ denote the global translation about frame $0$, $1$, and $2$ respectively.
 We extend the concept in \cite{cai2021pose} and call the constraints similar to Eq. (\ref{eq:ligt}) as linear global translation (LiGT) constraints whatever the type of observations.
-Intuitively, when the degree of rotation components and observation components are lower, the impact of rotation estimation errors and the noise of observations on translation estimation will be smaller.
-Thus finding a lower degree coefficient matrix of Eq. (\ref{eq:ligt}) about rotation and observation may be good for the stability of translation estimation.
+Intuitively, when the degree of rotation components and observation components are lower, the impact of rotation estimation errors and observation noise on translation estimation will be smaller.
+Therefore, finding a lower degree coefficient matrix for Eq. (\ref{eq:ligt}) in terms of rotation and observation may be beneficial for the stability of translation estimation.
 It is worth noting that the degree of rotation components here does not represent the number of occurrences of a specific rotation parameter in the coefficient matrices, but rather the total number of occurrences of all rotation parameters in the coefficient matrices.
 This is just a rough selection strategy, and its rationality will be discussed in Sec. \ref{sec:ligt_synthic}.